Patent Drawings Rules

 ~ Fiel Valdez

-The aforementioned quote is true to its simplicity.
-Rules and regulations are important for society as it serves as a norm of conduct for citizens.
+The quote mentioned above is accurate to its simplicity.
+Rules and regulations are essential for society as it serves as a norm of conduct for citizens.
 Also, it provides proper guidelines and order upon the behavior for all citizens to sustain the equity.
-Without law, there would be chaos and it would be survival of the fittest and every man for himself.
+Without law, there would be chaos, and it would be survival of the fittest and every man for himself.
 Similarly, Patent drawings rules deal with intellectual properties drawings rules that every patent drafter must follow.
+USPTO has laid down a set of guidelines for patent drawing rules.

 There are two different categories used for drawings representation, namely utility & design patent applications.
 Majorly, black and white ink are the major players, when it comes to color.
-Otherwise, drafters can also use India ink or something similar to it which resembles solid black lines, for making drawings.
+Otherwise, patent illustrators can also use India ink or something similar to it which resembles solid black lines, for making drawings.

 Understanding the technicalities and difficulty level, of patent drawings, we are presenting a series of articles (Patent Drawings Rules PART-I, II, & III) that will not let the below-mentioned quote, ruin your patent drawings.